 Speed kills on the soccer field.

-Skill #7.
+g.
 Striking Technique

-Using Trent Alexander-Arnold as an example, many teams rely on their left backs to create attacking opportunities.
+Many teams rely on their left backs to create attacking opportunities.

 Possessing high-level striking technique can take your game to another level, allowing you to make goalscoring chances from wide areas.